tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% enddocs %}

-{% docs previous_ping_at %}
+{% docs next_ping_uploaded_at %}

-The date of the prevous ping for the uuid and the host id
+The date of the next ping for the uuid and the host id.
+Will be the current ping upload_at if it is the current ping.

 {% enddocs %}